Exploring Homogeneous and Heterogeneous Consistent Label Associations for Unsupervised Visible-Infrared Person ReID: Experiments

-To demonstrate the efficiency of our proposed methods, we compare our method with state-of-the-art methods under three relevant settings on SYSU-MM01 and RegDB datasets, i.e., supervised VI-ReID methods, unsupervised single-modality ReID methods, and unsupervised VI-ReID methods.
-The results are shown in Tab.\ref{tab:sota_comparison}.
+To demonstrate the efficiency of our proposed methods, we compare our method with state-of-the-art methods under three relevant settings on SYSU-MM01 and RegDB datasets, $i.e.$, supervised VI-ReID methods, unsupervised single-modality ReID methods, and unsupervised VI-ReID methods.
+The results are shown in Tab.\ref{tab:sota_comparison} and Tab.\ref{tab:multi-shot}.

-\textbf{Comparison with Supervised VI-ReID Methods.} Our proposed method achieves competitive performance with supervised method VCD+VML \cite{VCD+VML} on SYSU-MM01, while demonstrating excellent performance close to the state-of-the-art supervised methods on RegDB.
+\textbf{Comparison with Supervised VI-ReID Methods.} Our proposed method achieves competitive performance with supervised method VCD+VML \cite{VCD+VML} on SYSU-MM01, and outperform several supervised methods including Zero-Pad \cite{SYSU-MM01}, AlignGAN \cite{AlignGAN}, cm-SSFT \cite{AlignGAN}, DDAG \cite{DDAG} and AGW \cite{agw}.
+Our method surpasses most supervised VI-ReID methods on the RegDB dataset and demonstrates excellent performance close to state-of-the-art methods.
+The results reveal the significant developmental potential of unsupervised VI-ReID, yet there remains a considerable performance gap compared to the state-of-the-art supervised VI-ReID methods.

-\textbf{Comparison with Conventional Unsupervised Single-Modality ReID Methods.} The results in Tab.\ref{tab:sota_comparison} indicate that unsupervised single-modality methods cannot effectively address the large modality-gap in cross-modality scenarios, emphasizing the necessity of proposing cross-modality label association strategies for VI-ReID.
+\textbf{Comparison with Conventional Unsupervised Single-Modality ReID Methods.} The results in Tab.\ref{tab:sota_comparison} indicate that unsupervised single-modality methods cannot effectively address the large modality-gap in cross-modality scenarios Our method outperforms the state-of-the-art unsupervised single-modality ReID method Cluster-Contrast \cite{ClusterContrast} by a large margin of 37.23\% mAP and 44.61\% Rank-1 on SYSU-MM01, emphasizing the necessity of proposing cross-modality label association strategies for VI-ReID.

-\textbf{Comparison with Unsuervised VI-ReID Methods.} As reported in Tab.\ref{tab:sota_comparison}, our method outperform the state-of-the-art GRU \cite{GRU} by 1.63\% mAP, 4.08\% Rank-1 on SYSU-MM01 (All-search) and 13.5\% mAP, 17.59\% Rank-1 on RegDB (Visible-to-infrared).
+\textbf{Comparison with Unsupervised VI-ReID Methods.} As reported in Tab.\ref{tab:sota_comparison}, our method outperforms the state-of-the-art GUR \cite{GRU} by 2.24\% mAP, 3.82\% Rank-1 on SYSU-MM01 (All-search) under the single-shot setting, and 11.86\% mAP, 16.04\% Rank-1 on RegDB (Visible-to-infrared).
+As shown in Tab.\ref{tab:multi-shot}, our method showcases remarkable performance, surpassing the state-of-the-art CHCR \cite{CHCR} by 10.01\% mAP and 21.23\% Rank-1 on SYSU-MM01 under the multi-shot setting (All-search).
+(Note that PGM \cite{PGM}, GRU \cite{GRU}, among others, do not provide results for the multi-shot setting on SYSU-MM01.)
 The proposed method has three main advantages: (1) Unlike H2H \cite{H2H} and OTLA \cite{OTLA}, our method does not require additional datasets or camera labels for training.
-(2) Our MULT associates cross-modality labels from a novel perspective and can be applied to other unsupervised cross-domain tasks.
+(2) Our MULT associates cross-modality labels from a novel structural consistency perspective and can be applied to other unsupervised cross-domain tasks.
 (3) Our OCLR is a plug-and-play module that can be employed in other unsupervised memory-based methods to handle label noise.